Garnet at a Glance

 What colors does Garnet come in?+

-While deep red is the most well-known, Garnet actually occurs in almost every color.
+Deep red is the most familiar, but Garnet actually comes in almost every color.
 Almandine and Pyrope are deep red to brownish-red.
 Rhodolite is purplish-red to raspberry pink.
 Spessartine is orange to reddish-orange.
 Grossular can be green (tsavorite), yellow (hessonite), or colorless.
 Andradite includes the rare green Demantoid and yellow-green Mali Garnet.
-Each color variety carries slightly different energy, though all share Garnet's fundamental properties of vitality and passion.
+Each variety has a slightly different energy, but they all share Garnet's basic vitality and passion.

 Is Garnet a good engagement ring stone?+